 Danielle

-This Painting Narrates the personal story of Danielle.
-Danielle is a survivor of domestic and sexual abuse.
+This painting tells the personal story of Danielle, a survivor of domestic and sexual abuse, and centers on healing, resilience, and the power of being heard.

 Details